 - We make sure we have a donation button on our website and an inspiring, entertaining or otherwise interesting offering on site for which a reader might donate.

 - We make it quick and easy to buy ebooks on our site (no asking for street addresses and other unnecessary details).

 - We don’t spend more time and money on somebody else’s website (Mark Zuckerberg’s, for example) than we do on our own.

+Many authors who set up for selling books soon find themselves offering other products and services too.
 Authors who have embraced self-publishing 3.0 have websites that function in one or more of the following ways:

 - a shop selling ebooks and other information, inspiration or entertainment products and services directly to readers.

 - a Donate button and encouragement for readers to express appreciation through donation.